kaiiskirrrrr/Misa-DMAFirmware-Stealer/README.md

 **Created By Kaii**

-Made this due to a firmware seller being a idiot about stealing firmware, so i decided to create this.
+Wrote this due to a firmware seller being a idiot about stealing firmware.
+Go wild.

 ## Features: